FartLabs/fart.css/README.md

 ## Documentation

-Refer to <https://css.fart.tools> to learn how to use the fart.css CSS library in your own ✨fart-tastic✨ frontends.
+Refer to <https://css.fart.tools> to learn how to use the Fart.css CSS library in your own ✨fart-tastic✨ frontends.

-## Websites that use fart.css
+## Websites that use Fart.css

 - [fartlabs.org](https://github.com/FartLabs/fartlabs.org)
 - [shop.fartlabs.org](https://github.com/FartLabs/shop)